DenLavrov/DL.Plugins/README.md

 ```

-Validation implements INotifyProperyChanged so after Notify Command triggered ui gets changes.
+Validation implements INotifyProperyChanged so after Notify Command is triggered ui gets changes.
 And you can pass harcoded value

 ```